faboweb/zliq/README.md

 # ZLIQ

 ZLIQ is the intent to create an easy to understand, easy to use web framework.
 It is based on redux, reactive-streams and reactive-dom-rendering.
-ZLIQ has few lines of code (~650 March 2017).
+ZLIQ has few lines of code (~680 April 2017).

 ### Live
 [Test Online](https://cleaner-tortoise-23337.netlify.com/)